 (33) Allowing Possession of Weapons on Premises.

 That the permittee, or any employee of the permittee, allowed, or knew, or reasonably should have known, that any person without a possessory or proprietary interest in the permitted outlet was in possession of a weapon on the permitted premises.
 As used in this Regulations, “weapon” means any firearm that is designed, made, or adapted to be fired, or any knife or club as defined by ACA § 5-73-120.
 Any weapon authorized to be in the permitted outlet pursuant to this Regulation must be kept out of sight and inaccessible to patrons and others who have no legal right to possess a weapon in the outlet.
 This Regulation excludes any law enforcement officer, any duly authorized agent of the Alcoholic Beverage Control Enforcement Division, and any licensed security guard, while acting in the course and scope of their official duties.
-Provided, that any person with a permit issued by the Director of the Arkansas State Police may carry a concealed handgun, as such is defined in ACA § 5-73-301 into a restaurant, as such as defined in ACA § 3-9-202(16).
+Provided, that any person with a permit issued by the Director of the Arkansas State Police may carry a concealed handgun, as such is defined in ACA § 5-73-301 into a restaurant, as such is defined in ACA § 3-9-202(16).
 Provided further, that an employee of a retail liquor store who is licensed to carry a concealed handgun by the state may possess a handgun on the permitted premises.
 (Amended 8-21-13)

 (34) Sale While Permit Suspended or on Inactive Status.

 That the permittee or any agent or employee of the permittee sold, offered for sale, dispensed, gave away or allowed the consumption of any controlled beverages upon the permitted premises at any time the permit is suspended or on inactive status; (Adopted 8-19-93)